ArturoDent/find-and-transform/README.md

 &emsp;&emsp; Added `{n:/snakecase}` transform.
 &emsp;&emsp; Can do case modifications on conditionals and case transforms now.  `\\U${1:add this text}`.
 &emsp;&emsp; Check args of pre/postCommands works with command objects (i.e., with arguments).

+* 4.2.0 Introduced `args.run` to run js code as a side effect and not necessarily a replacement.

 <br/>